Cats & Dogs: The Revenge of Kitty Galore: Plot

 The team travels to Alcatraz, where Mr. Tinkles, mentally ill from his time with Mr. Mason's maid and her sisters, is confined.
-While he refuses to directly help them, he provides one clue: "A cat's eye reveals everything."
+While he refuses to directly help them, he provides one clue: "A cat's eye reveals everything".
 When Kitty Galore learns that the cats and dogs have joined forces, she hires mercenaries Angus and Duncan MacDougall to kill Seamus on the boat returning from Alcatraz.
 Diggs subdues Angus and accidentally throws him overboard.
 Fed up with Diggs' mishaps completely ruining the mission, Butch dismisses him from the team and leaves with Seamus to salvage clues.

 Catherine takes Diggs to her home where he meets her nieces who tickle his tummy.
 He's surprised they do not hate him as a dog, Catherine says they have not learned to hate dogs yet.
 He reveals that past experiences have made him unable to trust anyone, leading to difficulty following orders and spending most of his life in kennels.
 Catherine assures him if he continues to think that way, no one will be able to help him.
 Diggs realizes his error, and follows Catherine to M.E.O.W.S.
 HQ, where they learn with help from the clue Mr. Tinkles gave them that Kitty is hiding at a fairground with her new owner, amateur magician Chuck the Magnificent.

 At the fair, Diggs and Catherine are captured by Kitty and her assistant, Paws.
 Kitty reveals her plot to transmit the "Call of the Wild", a frequency only dogs can hear that will make them hostile to humans.
 Kitty believes humans will abandon these unwanted dogs in kennels.
 Kitty tries to use the fair's flying swings ride as a satellite dish to broadcast the signal to an orbiting satellite.
-Diggs and Catherine escape after Diggs confess his feelings to Catherine and Catherine overcomes her tearful fear of water to rescue him from drowning and are joined by Butch and Seamus.
+Diggs and Catherine escape after Diggs confess his feelings to Catherine and are joined by Butch and Seamus.
 Seamus presses a red button, believing it will shut down the ride, but he instead activates Kitty's signal.
 Dogs around the world begin to react.
 Paws battles them, revealing he is a robot; Diggs tricks him into biting the device's wires, destroying the satellite.
 Kitty's pet mouse Scrumptious, fed up with Kitty's abuse, launches the cat, leaving her covered in cotton candy and landing in Chuck's hat.
 With the mission a success, Diggs goes to live with Shane.
 Upon returning to H.Q., Diggs learns Mr. Tinkles has escaped prison with Calico.

-In a post-credits scene, Tinkles is in paradise complaining about lacking deworming cream for his itching rear until Calico reminds him that he is still connected.